 Two words keep creeping into my thoughts: gratitude and community.

 When days are difficult, I find I’m compelled to say “thank you” for simple acts of kindness – someone holding the elevator door, a receptionist offering a warm welcome, a nurse or a doctor being patient with our endless questions.

 Those two simple words change my attitude, soften my heart, and begin to shift my perspective.

 Perhaps it isn’t answers that are necessary.
 Perhaps what really matters is sharing life whatever our circumstances.

 Today we’re asking you the question, “What does strength look like in the context of chronic illness?”

-Pamela Piquette is the mom of three adult children, grandma of a two sweet baby granddaughters, and wife of 30 years.
+Pamela Piquette is the mom of three adult children, grandma of a two sweet baby granddaughters, and wife of more than 30 years.
 She has Ehlers-Danlos, chronic migraines, fibromyalgia, and dysautonomia.

 A HUGE thank you to Allie Lofy of purejoyink.com for designing the Sharing Life, Discovering Hope graphic above.
 Allie does fantastic work and we highly recommend her.